 Are services responsive to people's needs?

 We found that this practice was providing responsive care in accordance with the relevant regulations.

 The practice's appointment system was efficient and met patients' needs.
-Patients could get an appointment quickly if in pain.
+Patients commented that they could get an appointment quickly if in pain.